Four trends that will define automation in 2019

 According to Gartner, “the ground is shifting for IT infrastructure and operations.”
 This isn’t a surprise as many enterprise organisations are adopting technology faster than they truly know how to fully reap the benefits from said technology.
 These can span IT initiatives including AIOps, IoT and hybrid-cloud deployments.

 With so many new approaches, suddenly teams are feeling spread thin and have to learn the new technologies as they deploy them.
-Traditional data centre monitoring strategies are no longer capable of meeting this new distributed and digital-first approach.
+Traditional data center monitoring strategies are no longer capable of meeting this new distributed and digital-first approach.
 A more accurate automation testing approach is required to ensure these new technologies are delivering on the promised capabilities.

 Driver - With operations and network management teams continuous testing has become a key part of the development cycle.
 Ultimately, IT and DevOps are looking for a way to continuously monitor and validate what has been built or deployed meets the needs of the end user.